 Twain penned his 429-page attack on Isabel Lyon and Ralph Ashcroft between May and October 1909.
 The Ashcrofts moved to Chicago.
 Twain died on April 21, 1910.

 Three months later, Isabel Lyon and Ralph Ashcroft tried to sell a manuscript they had taken from him.
 They wrote a letter to Clara threatening to blackmail her if she stopped the sale.
-Clare wrote to a friend:
+Lyon knew about Clara’s affair with her married accompanist.
+Clara wrote to a friend:

 But Father left me one weapon to use in case they troubled me any more & I used it. –He wrote out a full description of their entire story of dishonesty which I was to publish if there was no other way to keep them quiet.